-Megan officially joined the team as Executive Director in July 2017 after first learning about the organization when she was working in marketing in Southern Vermont.
+Megan joined the team as Executive Director in July 2017 after first learning about the organization when she was working in marketing in Southern Vermont.
 At the time, the company she worked for sponsored a "Save the Monarchs Tour."
 She helped bring Forests for Monarchs co-founder Jose Luis Alvarez to various institutions and organizations on the East Coast for a speaking tour.
 After stepping away from that position to focus on graduate school, she was able to join the team at FFM-LCHPP.
-She holds a Bachelor's degree from Emerson College and she will also soon have her MBA in Public Administration from Southern New Hampshire University.
+She holds a Bachelor's degree from Emerson College and an MBA in Public Administration from Southern New Hampshire University.
 Often out hiking the mountains and trails of New England with her black lab, Megan can also be found tending to her pollinator friendly garden and working with a local crisis center.

 Board of Directors